Diocese of Fresno: 2000 to present

-In February 2019, Bishop Ochoa announced an outside investigation of the diocesan for all allegations of sexual abuse against clerics since 1922, with a report to be issued to the public after the investigation had concluded.
+Ochoa retired as bishop of Fresno in 2019.
+Auxiliary Bishop Joseph Vincent Brennan of Los Angeles was appointed bishop of Fresno in 2019.
+In February 2019, Bishop Ochoa announced an outside investigation of the diocese for all allegations of sexual abuse against clerics since 1922, with a report to be issued to the public after the investigation had concluded.
 In 2021, the diocese released a list of priests who had been "credibly accused" of abuse.